 A customer experience strategy involves social media, analytics, data, IT innovation, and the cloud—a combination of any and all digital interactions that a person has with a brand.
 The digital experience involves everything from browsing a website to following a social media account of a business.
 To improve customer experience, your business needs to be clear and optimized across a list of digital touch points.

-9 Ways You Can Improve Your Digital Customer Experience (w/Examples)
+9 Ways You Can Improve Your Digital Customer Experience (with Examples)

 Moving into the digital age isn’t easy for all companies but if you want to grow sales and compete in a meaningful way you need to make sure you have a digital experience strategy in place that looks at your client experience so you can see what you do well and what needs some work.
 You should always be learning and working to improve the digital customer experience.

 1. Use Analytics and Data to Figure Out What Users Like and What They Don’t Across Channels

 Use available analytics and data to understand where users go once they make it to your site or open your app as well as what they do when they get there.
 Make sure you evaluate cross channel actions.
 If you see that calls for customer service are focused on issues that shoppers are having with clothing sizes then adding support for that specific issue on digital sites should reduce those calls and make the customer experience better.

 2. Listen to the Experts When It Comes to Meeting Customer Needs